AI Use Cases/Healthcare

 Revenue cycle impact is the business case, not just HR cost avoidance

 The financial argument for this system extends beyond replacement cost savings.
-Experienced medical coder departures directly spike claims denial rates, and care coordinator turnover slows prior authorization cycle times by weeks.
+Experienced medical coder departures directly spike claims denial rates, and care coordinator turnover slows prior authorization cycle times.
 If your CFO and revenue cycle leadership are not part of the deployment conversation, you will undercount the ROI and lose budget support when HR cost avoidance alone looks insufficient to justify the integration investment.
 Tie the retention KPIs explicitly to denial rate and A/R aging metrics from the start.

 5. 5